Get ready for the 2021 Growing Season

 Please feel free to send any inquiries relating to any matters at the garden to Rick Simek ar firstname.lastname@example.org.

 The Environmental Interpretive Center maintains a 1-acre Community Organic Garden (COG) on a hill behind the Grounds Building of UM-Dearborn (View map) and bordered on its eastern side by the Rouge River Gateway Trail.
 While the Garden has existed at its present location since the mid-1990s, UM-Dearborn first established an organic garden on its campus in 1970 through the efforts of the former Dearborn Naturalist Association, a University-sponsored student organization.

 Individual plots in the Garden are available for lease on a yearly basis for a nominal fee.
 Such fees are used to purchase equipment and supplies for the gardeners, or for general maintenance of the gazebo, sheds, compost bins, benches, and other items in the Garden.
-An online plot registration form is available for returning Gardeners to secure their plot or for new gardeners to get on a list to be contacted about potential available plots.
-(Available in February 2020)
+An online plot application form is available for returning Gardeners to secure their plot or for new gardeners to get on a list to be contacted about potential available plots.